Cow’s milk has been a staple of UK children’s diet for years now, but did you know that, as a drink, it is not recommended for babies under 12 months?

 First infant formula is usually based on cows' milk and is the only suitable alternative to breast milk in the first 12 months of your baby's life.

+Follow-on formula is not suitable for babies under 6 months, and you do not need to introduce it after 6 months either.
 First infant formula, follow-on formula and growing-up milk are not needed once your baby is 12 months old.
 In 2013 the European Food Safety Authority (EFSA) produced a scientific opinion which stated: ‘No unique role of young-child formulae with respect to the provision of critical nutrients in the diet of infants and young children living in Europe can be identified, so that they cannot be considered as a necessity to satisfy the nutritional requirements of young children when compared with other foods that may be included in the normal diet of young children.’

 As mentioned above, cows' milk can be introduced as a main drink from 12 months.